pace-neutrons/pace-developers/euphonic/design/design_proposal_from_v0.2.2.md

 CrystalStructureFactor(qpts=[[0.0, 0.0, 0.0], [0.0, 0.0, 0.5]], sf=[[0.1, 0.5, 0.3], [0.2, 0.4, 0.6]], frequencies=[[0.0, 0.0, 0.0], [5.0, 10.0, 15.0]])
 ```

+**Units in Data containers**

+There needs to be some consideration on how to handle units in data containers.
+If classes or dataclasses are chosen they could be handled the same as in the
+`PhononData` class, having a private attribute in atomic units wrapped in a pint
+`Quantity`, but is this too complex and possibly resulting in duplicated code?

+If named tuples are chosen we could have frequencies just stored as a pint
+`Quantity`, but internally we'd need to remember to convert to atomic units and
+back to a plain Numpy array before doing any calculations.
+This doesn't seem so
+bad.
+This method could also work for classes or dataclasses for simplicity.

+Another option would be store frequencies as a plain Numpy array, and have
+another attribute (e.g. `e_units`) describing what units these are in.
+This is
+more portable as it doesnt rely on pint, but might be ugly, and clashes with
+`PhononData`'s style of presenting frequencies as quantities.

 # Decisions to be made
 * Finalise names of objects/functions
 * Decide on type of data containers (Numpy array, dict, named tuple, class)
 * Decide what attributes each data container should have
+* Decide how to handle units in data containers